Grand Canyon (1991 film)

 Grand Canyon is a 1991 American drama film directed and produced by Lawrence Kasdan, and written by Kasdan with his wife Meg.
 Featuring an ensemble cast, the film is about random events affecting a diverse group of people, exploring the race- and class-imposed chasms which separate members of the same community.

-The film was produced and distributed by 20th Century Fox and was released on Christmas Day, 1991.
+The film was produced and distributed by 20th Century Fox and was released on December 25, 1991.
 Grand Canyon was advertised as "The Big Chill for the '90s", in reference to an earlier Kasdan film.

 Plot

 After attending a Lakers basketball game, an immigration lawyer named Mack finds himself at the mercy of potential muggers when his car breaks down in a bad part of Los Angeles late at night.
 The muggers are talked out of their plans by Simon, a tow truck driver who arrives just in time.
 Mack sets out to befriend Simon, despite their having nothing in common.

 In the meantime, Mack's wife Claire and his best friend Davis, a producer of violent action films, are experiencing life-changing events.
-Claire encounters an abandoned baby while jogging and becomes determined to adopt her.
-Davis suddenly becomes interested in philosophy rather than box-office profits after being shot in the leg by a man trying to steal his watch, vowing to devote the remainder of his career to eliminating violence from the cinema.
+Claire encounters an abandoned baby while jogging and becomes determined to adopt her while Davis faces a philosophical fork in the road after being the victim of violence.
+Other issues include uncertainty in Mack and Claire's marriage, Mack's secretary dealing with his lack of sensitivity regarding their former affair, and his effort to help a coworker save her kids from gang violence.

-The film chronicles how these characters—as well as various acquaintances, co-workers and relatives—are affected by their interactions in the light of life-changing events.
-In the end, they visit the Grand Canyon on a shared vacation trip, united in a place that is philosophically and actually "bigger" than all their little separate lives.
+Beneath it all lies the search for perspective amidst all the challenges and the need to know that things will probably work out.